 I have set up a DEGIRO account and transferred CHF 1189.30 from my CH Neon account to the CHF DEGIRO deposit (Bank CIC Basel) for the first time.

-Transferred from Neon: CHF 1'189.30 (had mistakenly ordered EUR 1200 not CHF, hence the odd number).
+Transferred by Neon: CHF 1'189.30 (had mistakenly ordered EUR 1200 not CHF, hence the strange number).

-Strangely enough, I then only received an amount of CHF 1'152.30 on the CHF Degiro Depot account.
+Strangely enough, however, I then only received an amount of CHF 1'152.30 on the CHF Degiro Depot account.

 I don't understand this difference of CHF 37.- or 3%.
 Am I missing something?